sbremman/realistic_lidar_counterfactuals/README.md

 ├── examples/                 # Example scripts to demonstrate usage ├── models/                   # Pre-trained models or saved checkpoints ├── realistic_lidar_counterfactuals/ # Main package code
-├── tests/                    # Unit tests for your package ├── setup.py                  # For installation as a package
+├── setup.py                  # For installation as a package
 ├── README.md                 # Project description, setup, and usage instructions
 ├── LICENSE                   # License information for your project